-In this week’s BQA Quality Report, brought to you by your state and national Beef Quality Assurance programs, Shane Easton from Spalding County, Georgia recently became BQA certified and encourages other cattle producers to do the same.
+In this week’s BQA Quality Report, brought to you by your state and national Beef Quality Assurance programs, Gillie Russell from Lake Placid, Florida says those involved in their operation is BQA certified and encourages everyone in the cattle business to do the same.